haxpor/blog/_posts/monthly-report/2017-08-01-month-report-july-2017.md

 ![code hint](/assets/images/monthly-report/july-2017/ide-code-intellisense.png)

 The preview feature is powerful as you click the button on IDE, scan QR code to preview it on your mobile phone right away.
-That version will stay there in Mini Program section on WeChat application in case you need to take a look again.
+That debug version will stay there in Mini Program section on WeChat application in case you need to take a look again.
 So time needed in testing in real device is minimal, and still in WeChat ecosystem.

 ## company-serv, and personal-serv
 ___